 As part of the November 2021 Power BI updates, Microsoft included a new Power BI feature called Bookmark Navigator.
 It allows you to create button sets corresponding easily and quickly to your bookmarks, and format them in a wide variety of ways.
 You can watch the full video of this tutorial at the bottom of this blog.

-In this tutorial, I’ll show how to use this feature, and provide some candid pros and cons regarding the use cases for which this new feature likely will work well, and some situations where it won’t be a good fit.
+In this tutorial, I’ll show how to use this feature, and provide some candid pros and cons regarding the cases in which this new feature is likely to work well.
+I’ll also go over some scenarios where it won’t be a good fit.

 The New Power BI Feature Bookmark Navigator